Christof/vim_tips/vim_tips.md

 ```

 In other cases it is useful to use verbatim searches.
 These can be
-enabeld with the very nomagic switch `\V`.
+enabled with the very nomagic switch `\V`.
 Searching for example for
 'e.g.' would be `/e\.g\.` and `/\Ve.g.` with very nomagic mode.
 In this
 mode only `\`, `/` (only for forward searching) and `?` (only for
 backward searching) have a special meaning.